 To edit a filter, first load the filter you wish to change, then alter the relevant metrics.
 You can then save these changes by clicking , or save the changes as a new filter by clicking .

-Please note: If the filter is being used in a Search/Decision Tree, you will need to update the filter.
+Please note: If the filter is being used in a Search/Decision Tree, you will need to update the filter in the search/decision tree.